rudymatela/udge/README.md

 	If you already have a public DNS entry pointing to your server you may skip this step.

-5. (optional) edit the domain name on Udge's Nginx config, located usually on either:
+5. (optional) edit the domain name on Udge's Nginx config located on `/etc/nginx/sites-available/udge`.

-	- `/etc/nginx/srv/avail/udge`; or
-	- `/etc/nginx/srv/sites-available/udge`
-	- ...

-	the actual location will depend on your Linux distribution.

 6. (optional) start the Nginx server if you haven't done so with either: